 In our current situation, where we are choosing not to make unnecessary contact with others, it is normal to experience feelings of loneliness, especially when your daily routine has been completely changed and you may not be going to school, college or work.

 You may currently be living at home with your parents or living with your partner, friends or roommates.
-You may be living in a full house but are separated from those you normally confide in, the people who make you laugh or the people who you feel most comfortable to be yourself around.
+You may be living in a full house but are separated from those you normally confide in, the people who make you laugh or the people who you feel most comfortable being yourself around.
 It is normal to feel lonely even when surrounded by others, even though those that you are with might find that difficult to understand.

 If you are lonely, you might: